Landolphia owariensis: Description

 When growing in savannah, Landolphia owariensis is an erect bush or small tree, but when growing among trees, it can develop into a woody vine with a stem that grows to a metre wide and 100 m long.
 The bark is rough, dark brown or greyish-brown, and often covered with pale yellow lenticels; it exudes a milky juice when damaged.
 The leaves grow in opposite pairs and are oblong, elliptical or obovate, up to 25 by 12 cm.
 The young leaves are reddish at first but the upper sides of the leaf blades later become dark green and glossy, with a pale midrib.
 The flowers are in terminal panicles.
 The peduncles and calyx lobes are clad in brown hairs, and the corolla tube and lobes are yellowish, pinkish or white.
 The flowers are followed by rounded, wrinkled fruit resembling oranges.
-These are juicy and slightly acid when ripe, with usually three seeds surrounded by soft, edible pulp.
+These are juicy and slightly acidic when ripe, with usually three seeds surrounded by soft, edible pulp.

 The main trunk soon divides into several stout stems which repeatedly branch as they clamber over their host trees.
-After the fruit have fallen, the stems elongate into tendrils which wist spirally and secure the vine to its host.
+After the fruit have fallen, the stems elongate into tendrils which twist spirally and secure the vine to its host.